-We have a dedicated team of NADFAS (Nation Association of Decorative and Fine Arts Societies) volunteers, who visit the Library each week to clean and conserve the collection.
+We have a dedicated team of volunteers from The Arts Society (previously known as NADFAS), who visit the Library each week to clean and conserve the collection.
 Our team carry out minor repairs and record all treatment given to books.
-A small number of items are send out for professional conservation and repair each year thanks to our donors.

 Thanks to our generous donors, we’re able to send a small number of items for professional conservation and repair each year.

 Rare books conservation

 In 2015, three of Hertford’s rare books were sent out for professional conservation by James and Stuart Brockman Ltd, Bookbinders.
 After many hours of painstaking expert repair, the books have returned to Hertford and can now be used in research and exhibitions.
 We are extremely grateful to our donors for funding this conservation work, which cost £2000.